apache/daffodil-vscode/README.md

   * Mac = `/Users/USERNAME/Library/Application\ Support/daffodil-dap`
   * Windows = `C:\\Users\\USERNAME\\AppData\\Roaming\\daffodil-dap`

-## Installation
+## Installation From File

-Once you have either downloaded the VSIX file or created it you can now install it.
+Once you have either downloaded the VSIX file or created it, you can now install it.
 There are two options to do this:

 * Via "Extensions: Install from VSIX" command from within VS Code.
   * Open the Command Palette with Shift-Command-P (Mac) OR Shift-Ctrl-P (Windows/Linux)